 Europe's creative industries, like record labels, songwriters and publishers, support the proposed Copyright Directive, which has passed five parliamentary committees and was approved by the full Parliament in September.

-- Creative representatives like The International Federation of the Phonographic Industry (IFPI), argue YouTube is using scare tactics to put pressure on policymakers to help protect their profits, and that the Directive doesn't target memes.
+- Creative representatives like the International Federation of the Phonographic Industry argue that YouTube is using scare tactics to put pressure on policymakers to help protect their profits, and that the directive doesn't target memes.

 - In a blog post to creators, YouTube CEO Susan Wojcicki asked YouTube creators to "take action immediately" and to spread the word about the bill's effects on the creative community through their own platforms on social media.